abhayKashyap03/abhayKashyap03/README.md

 ### 🧠 About Me

-I'm a recent Union College graduate majoring in Computer Science and minors in Economics and Japanese.
+I'm a recent Union College graduate majoring in Computer Science and minoring in Economics and Japanese.
 I've interned at GE Vernova, built real-time computer vision systems, contributed to TensorFlow and Camel AI, and recently implemented Stable Diffusion from scratch in PyTorch.

-I’m looking for opportunities to work with early-stage startups or mid-size companies building intelligent systems, particularly in ML infrastructure, gen AI, robotics, or RAG/LLM applications.
+I’m looking for opportunities to work with early-stage startups or mid-size companies building intelligent systems, particularly in ML infrastructure, robotics, or RAG/LLM applications.

 ---